google-site-verification: googlee90ef68c83eec857.html Malaysian Herbs-(24)நெல்லிக்கனி Skip to main content

 Amla also helps maintain the functioning of the liver

-Increases Hemoglobin, Red blood cell count
+Increases Hemoglobin and red blood cell count

 Useful for Cough, Bronchitis, Asthma